AlexanderKvashnin/QE_tutorial/LAB5.md

 sbatch job
 ```

+## **Post-processing**

+You will get several output files, where you can find all necessary information.
+For the convenient there is another script which will help to extract all the data.
+Imagine that you will have 1000 output files?
+How can you get information from 1000 files?

 Script `get_data.sh` is for collecting data after the calculations

+## **HOMEWORK**
 (一).
-Try to understand what is written in the scripts
+Try to understand the physical meaning of the script?

 (二).
-Why do we have such types of scripts and such type of the calculations?
+How can we calculate elastic constant C22?

 (三).
+How many files do you obtain?
 What output information do we obtain?

+(四*).
+How can we change the script to perform the simulations of large deformations?